M-Shreya/Online-Voting-System/README.md

 # 🗳️ Online Voting System

-A PHP-based Online Voting System allowing secure and efficient voting process.
+A secure and user-friendly PHP-based Online Voting System designed to streamline the election process, prevent duplicate votes, and display real-time results.
+Ideal for organizations, institutions, or communities seeking a digital voting solution.

 ## Requirements
 - PHP 7.4+